 Apart from these, the Mahabharata war was in the making for a long time than this.
 War started when even when they were young, Bhima was attacked.
-The enmity was long standing.
+The enmity was long-standing.

 Finally, there was no option other than war.

 When the war started, Arjuna, upon seeing relatives, he is unable to perform his duty as a warrior.
 Arjuna was respected and feared by enemies too.
-They had very high respect for his abilities as a warriors.
+They had very high respect for his abilities as a warrior.
 But, though Arjuna, as a warrior was supposed to fight for dharma, he was not able to do so.